 The facility has various exhibits and several viewing platforms; my kids love standing on the top deck and waving at passengers on cruise ships.
 Note, the boats that pass through here are huge!
 Expansion locks were opened earlier this year, which means that ships can now pass in both directions (previously it was only one-way).
 Particularly popular with kids, including mine, is this interactive gallery on the third floor where you can try and navigate your way through the locks on a simulator.

 Another great way to experience the canal is by taking a tour of the backwaters by boat.
 This can be arranged by Gamboa Rainforest Retreat (click here to read my full review of the Gamboa Rainforest Retreat).

 1 Great Place to Stay in Panama City with Kids: The American Trade Hotel

 One of the newest hotels in Casco Viejo, and the one that I would definitely book if I didn’t happen to live here, is The American Trade Hotel.
 Housed within a beautifully restored landmark building in the heart of the old quarter, this 50-bedroom boutique hotel is one of the finest in the capital.
 Antique and modern furniture sit side by side, colorful tiles characterize rooms on the ground floor, and balconies overlook that most coveted of family travel requirements, a swimming pool.

 Most rooms are a standard configuration but the American Trade Hotel welcomes families.
 And if you don’t stay here, come to drink or dine instead.

-1 Great Place to Eat: The Fish Market in Casco Viejo
+1 Great Place to Eat in Panama City: The Fish Market in Casco Viejo

 You might also like: